 As the snow has melted and uncovered the mess outside your home, it is now time to clean up the backyard from the long winter.
 One thing you need to add to your list so you can enjoy your outdoor space this spring and summer is the following 10-point consumer checklist.

-With more than 50 million decks in the U.S., it is estimated that 25 million decks are past their useful life and need to be replaced or repaired by trusted services like home renovation Houston.
+With more than 50 million decks in the U.S., it is estimated that 25 million decks are past their useful life and need to be replaced or repaired.
 “It’s crucial for homeowners to verify the integrity of their deck to ensure user safety as well as help extend the deck’s life-span, improve appearance, and increase livability,”

 10-Point Consumer Checklist